-We contemplated what that might mean and came to the conclusion that a name that makes it sound like you are part of an entity gives you immediate credibility and marketability but most of all it can create an aura of intrigue.
+We contemplated what that might mean and came to the conclusion that a name that sounds like you are part of an entity gives you immediate credibility and marketability but most of all it can create an aura of intrigue.
 Heightening the viewer’s curiosity is always a good thing.
-For example, who is Office Supplies Incorporated and what do they do?
-This entity has nothing to do with office supplies.
-Office Supplies Incorporated simply consists of a Vancouver street poster artist whose work can be seen around town.
-The artist has chosen a moniker for a specific set of artistic activities, strengthening his identity within the creative community while also remaining somewhat in disguise (although if you google the name, the artist clearly divulges his name–I’m not sure if this was so right from the beginning).
+One local example that we like is Office Supplies Incorporated (current).

-Entity names provide credibility, intrigue, disguise but also can create an image larger than real life.
-Imagine mail artist Ray Johnson, the one man behind The New York School of Correspondance.
+So, entity names conjure credibility, intrigue, and disguise but can also create an image larger than life.
+Imagine mail artist Ray Johnson, the one man behind The New York School of Correspondance (1950s-1995).
 Johnson operated the so called ‘school’ out of his home, probably in pyjamas half of the time, perhaps other times drinking scotch…who knows.
 But the question that surfaces for me is whether Johnson received recognition for his mail art activities in part because they were conducted under an entity name?
 The Whitney Museum of American Art later organized an exhibition showcasing Johnson’s correspondence and using his entity name as the title.
-How much influence did his entity name have?

-The projects contained under The Prohibitive Genus Collective, all have a public component to them: installed in public spaces or performed in public spaces.
+The projects contained under The Prohibitive Genus Collective, are concerned with social issues and all have a public component to them: installed in public spaces or performed in public spaces.

 Lastly, Genus is not a mispelling.
 Genus is a term used in biology and is defined in Merriam-Webster’s dictionary as: